Forecasting the Causes, Consequences, and Potential Solutions for Hypoxia in Lake Erie

 Project Status: This project began in January 2006 and was completed in December 2012

 In recent years, the central basin of Lake Erie has experienced low-oxygen conditions, despite measures taken by surrounding states and provinces to reduce nutrient inputs.
-This project studies the conditions that have led to the present low-oxygen state and forecasts future oxygen conditions and their impacts.
+We studied the factors that led to these low-oxygen conditions and forecasted future oxygen conditions and their impacts.
 Key factors addressed include phosphorus loading, zebra mussel (dreissenid) populations, and climate variability.

 Why We Care